jayrbolton/vvvview/Readme.md

 ### view.sync

-`view.sync` is just a simple, side-effecty way to to something on every re-render given the view's state:
+`view.sync` is just a simple, side-effecty way to do something on every re-render given the view's state:

 ```js
 view.sync = function(state) {